Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - How will the ETL be constructed?
 API, direct database connection, etc.
 - How are parity checks considered?

 These are all heavy I.T. tasks.
 Although the end-product will be the most important component to an analyst, understanding how some of this stuff works is important.
 It will make you better.
-Get good at SQL, you don't have a choice if you want to be good and analysis in a business setting.
+Practice SQL, you don't have a choice if you want to be good and analysis in a business setting.

 <div class="figure" style="text-align: center">
 <img src="images/CH1_ML_Decision_crm_structure.png" alt="CRM system data structure" width="100%" />
 <p class="caption">(\#fig:chonedatacrm)CRM system data structure</p>
 </div>

-The data in figure \@ref(fig:chonedatacrm) look a little different.
+The data in figure \@ref(fig:chonedatacrm) looks a little different.
 Different CRM systems may also have different ways of querying the data.
 Salesforce uses SOQL which looks similar SQL, but it forces you to traverse relationships a little differently.
 Let's take a look at this data.

 ```sql